 On arrival to the venue:

-- Master Classes will take place on stage.
+Master Classes will take place on stage.
+A “5” point deduction will be applied to performance score if missed.
 Scholarships are only available to those students who attend the master classes.

 Audience entry is free.
 A portion of the performance registration fee is used to cover audience costs.

 Photography and Video taping is prohibited at all times.